-Australian cricket fans will be hoping to avenge the drubbing we were dealt by the Poms during the northern summer – we may be a long shot to regain the Ashes down under this summer, but while there’s good weather and a fair pitch, there’s always hope.
+Australian cricket fans will be hoping to avenge the drubbing we were dealt by the Poms during the northern summer – we may be a long shot to regain the Ashes down under, but while there’s good weather and a fair pitch, there’s always hope.

 Jiggery Pokery from the The Duckworth-Lewis Method self-titled 2009 album.

 Bradman from the Paul Kelly 1987 album Under The Sun

 Cricket from The Kinks 1973 album Preservation Act:1